 You can hike to Vermont's highest peak and witness the most dramatic fall foliage views at Underhill State Park, which is located within the 39,837-acre Mount Mansfield State Forest.
 Four summit ridge trails begin in the park, making for multiple routes in and out for a variety of round-trip hiking options.
 There are also two group camping areas, plus additional individual sites only accessible by hiking to them, including 11 tent sites and six lean-tos.
-The Underhill State Park is open from Memorial Day weekend through October 15, 2018.
+Underhill State Park is open through October 14 in 2019.

-Conveniently situated between the Appalachian and Long Trails, Gifford Woods State Park contains 21 tent and trailer sites, 19 lean-tos, and four cabins.
-You can explore a rare patch of old-growth hardwood trees or take in some of the best of the state's fall colors, especially along the base of Killington and Pico Mountains, where deciduous trees lose their leaves by late October.
-The 1.1-mile Kent Brook Trail loop provides easy access to the Appalachian Trail, and there is a picnicking area for public use located behind the ranger's quarters.
+Conveniently situated between the Appalachian and Long Trails, Gifford Woods State Park in Killington, Vermont, has 21 tent or RV sites, 19 lean-tos, and four cabins (one is pet-friendly).
+You can explore a rare patch of old-growth hardwood trees or take in some of the best of the state's fall colors, especially along the base of Killington and Pico Mountains, where deciduous species lose their leaves by late October.
+The 1.1-mile Kent Brook Trail loop provides easy access to the Appalachian Trail, and there is a picnicking area for public use.

-You can camp at Gifford Woods State Park during the regular season from May 18 to October 15, 2018.
+You can camp at Gifford Woods State Park during the fall season through October 20 in 2019.

-For completely uninterrupted access, camping in the Green Mountain National Forest is available year-round and for no fee.
-Silver Lake is a secluded, mile-long lake located past the Falls of Lana on Route 53 between Brandon and Middlebury, with primitive hike-in or mountain bike-accessible campsites dispersed around its shores.
-In Southern Vermont, Grout Pond in West Wardsboro sits in a 1,600-acre recreation area, with walk-in campsites and a few sites accessible by canoe.
+For completely uninterrupted access, camping in the Green Mountain National Forest is available year-round and for incredibly low fees, whether you choose a developed campground or a primitive camping area.
+Silver Lake, for example, has primitive hike-in or mountain-bike-accessible campsites dispersed around its secluded shores: It is located past the Falls of Lana on Route 53 between Brandon and Middlebury.
+In southern Vermont, Grout Pond in West Wardsboro sits in a 1,600-acre recreation area, with walk-in campsites and a few sites accessible by canoe.

 Merck Forest and Farmland Center in the Taconic Mountain range in Rupert, Vermont, offers an impressive collection of rustic cabins available year-round.
-All cabins are hike-in, come equipped with woodstoves, and require a two-night minimum stay.
+All cabins are hike-in, come equipped with woodstoves, and require a two-night minimum stay on weekends.
 Tent sites and shelters are also scattered around the 3,100 acres of sustainably managed and preserved working landscape.

-For a unique experience, you can rent out one of two 24-foot yurts at Maple Wind Farm.
+For a unique experience, you can rent one of two 24-foot yurts at Maple Wind Farm.
 Located 25 miles southeast of Burlington in Huntington, these unique camping accommodations comfortably sleep up to 10 people and offer a special way to spend the night near the Long Trail and Catamount Trail.
-There's ample parking available at the farm, and the yurts are located in a distant corner of the property, which takes about 10 minutes walking or skiing.
+There's ample parking available at the farm, and the yurts are located in a distant corner of the property, which takes about 10 minutes to reach on foot.